 Firefox is famous for its addons, and for good reason: they can make your browser do just about anything.
 But which addons are the most useful?
 Here are the addons we think are best, what they do, and where you can find them.

 Enjoy!
 Also let us know if we’ve missed anything, okay?
-We plan to update the list semi-regularly.
+We have been updating this list semi-regularly.

 If you don’t use Evernote, you’re missing out: it’s the perfect place to put all those things you need to remember for later but don’t need right now.
 And the fastest way to send something to Evernote is the Web Clipper, which Aaron called the ultimate content saving tool.
 You won’t remember how you browsed without it.